tonerm43/SWE4403-Project/README.md

 Design Patterns project Winter 2019

 #### Project Description
 This project is a text-based dungeon crawler video game.
-The player character navigates from room to room, killing enemies, collecting items, and earning experience points.
-When enough XP is gained, the player "levels up", making their attacks more powerful, and enemy attacks less powerful.
+The player character navigates from room to room, killing enemies, and leveling up, making their attacks more powerful and increasing health.
+As players level up, so do enemies.

 #### Patterns implemented
-- Facade
+- Facade: GameWindowFacade provides a facade to the client
+- Decorator: ScrollingTextDecorator decorates the JLabel by adding a scrolling text effect
+- Builder: PlayerCharacterBuilder provides a builder for creating new or loaded characters
+- Abstract Factory: AbstractCharacterFactory provides an abstract factory for building players and enemies
+- Strategy: Game windows use a strategy pattern to control program flow
+- Memento: Player characters can be saved and loaded back to any state
+- Singleton: Player character is a singleton
+- State: GameArbiter uses a state pattern to determine who's turn it is in combat
+- Flyweight: States are flyweights, we only ever instantiate one of each and reuse the resources
-- Decorator
+-

 #### Architecture Used
-- TBD (probably layered with a data layer?)
+- Layered: Application Layer and Data Layer (Text file for convenience)

 #### CS4015/SWE4403/CS6015 Project Requirement and Guide
 ##### Project due: Thursday, Apr.
 18, 2019 at 4:30 pm (AST).
 Please note that due to University requirements, no extensions can be given.